AGreb21/DS434-Spatial-Analytics/sam3_rooftop_solar.md

 1. PV home is worth on average 5% more than a non PV home which is ~$35,000

-2. PV yields a full return on investment assuming an average tenuren in the home
+2. PV yields a full return on investment assuming an average tenure in the home

 3. circuits in hawaii have reached legal capacity limits